 What to Bring to Hike Watkins Glen Gorge Trail

-I suggest packing a water bottle, poncho, and good walking shoes.
+I suggest packing a water bottle, small snack, and good walking shoes.
 You can find these items on my amazon affiliate page.
 Most of the trail is shaded but you may want sunglasses, hat, and sunscreen for extra protection.
 Also depending on the weather you may need a jacket.

 Activities at Watkins Glen State Park